patrickenfuego/FFEncoder/README.md

 - Maximum Content Light Level
 - Maximum Frame Average Light Level
 - HDR10+ Metadata
+  - **WARNING**: Depending on the source, the metadata ordering may be incorrect after extraction.
+Evaluate the generated JSON file manually and use the `-HDR10PlusSkipReorder` parameter if necessary to correct this
+    - Read [the author's documentation](https://github.com/quietvoid/hdr10plus_tool) to learn why this parameter might be required and when to use it
 - Dolby Vision Metadata
+  - Automatically edits the generated RPU file to ensure the metadata is accurate
   - Requires `x265` (mods are fine) to be available via PATH because ffmpeg still doesn't handle RPU files correctly, even in version 5.
 If there is more than one `x265*` option in PATH, the first option returned is selected
   - Currently, only profile 8.1 is supported due it it's backwards compatibility with HDR10
   - It is recommended to have `mkvmerge`/`mkvextract` available.
 The script will multiplex tracks back together after encoding